Looking for a cozy, comforting dal recipe? This masoor dal (red lentils) topped with crispy garlic oil is easy and flavorful.

 Key Ingredients

-Red lentils (masoor dal): We've already talked about this a bit, but you will need split red lentils (also known as masoor dal) for this recipe.
+Red lentils: You will need split red lentils (also known as masoor dal) for this recipe.
 You can purchase red lentils at most large supermarkets or specialty Indian stores.
 Make sure to rinse the lentils thoroughly before cooking, as they can often have a little bit of dirt or debris in the packaging.

-Spices: Here, we're using a mix of whole (cumin seeds, brown or black mustard seeds optionally) and ground spices (turmeric, garam masala, ground coriander, and chili powder if desired).
+Spices: Here, we're using a mix of whole spices and ground spices.
 Cumin seeds, turmeric, garam masala, and coriander can easily be found at most grocery stores and supermarkets in the spice section.
-Brown/black mustard seeds can be a little more difficult to find in a typical supermarket, but you can purchase them at a specialty Indian grocery store or obindu black mustardline.
+Brown/black mustard seeds can be a little more difficult to find in a typical supermarket, but you can purchase them at a specialty Indian grocery store or online.

 Storage and Reheating Instructions